Red-hot Judge powers streaking Yankees past Red Sox 9-7

 NEW YORK (AP) — Aaron Judge homered twice and drove in five runs, connecting for the fifth straight game and breaking an eighth-inning tie with a tape-measure shot that powered the New York Yankees past the Boston Red Sox 9-7 on Sunday night for their sixth consecutive victory.

+“I really think he’s on a mission right now,” Yankees manager Aaron Boone said.

-Luke Voit also went deep in a back-and forth slugfest to help the Yankees (7-1) finish a three-game sweep in the first series this season between the longtime rivals.
+Luke Voit also went deep in a back-and-forth slugfest to help the Yankees (7-1) finish a three-game sweep in the first series this season between the longtime rivals.
 New York has won six in a row and 11 of 12 against Boston since last July.

 DJ LeMahieu tied it 7-all in the eighth with a two-out RBI single off Matt Barnes (0-1) past diving second baseman José Peraza.
 The clutch hit came after Mike Tauchman, who entered on defense in the seventh, walked and stole second.

+With no fans allowed at Yankee Stadium because of the coronavirus, teammates in the dugout were easily heard bellowing in excitement when Judge connected.

+“Not locked in yet.
+Still trying to find it,” he said.
+“I’m feeling good.”

-Judge then launched a no-doubt drive that landed several rows up in the raised bleachers beyond the left-center bullpen for his sixth home run already this year.
-The big slugger socked a three-run shot in the second, making him the first Yankees player since Álex Rodríguez in September 2007 to homer in five straight games.
+The big slugger also socked a three-run shot in the second, making him the first Yankees player since Álex Rodríguez in September 2007 to homer in five straight games.

+“He’s healthy, man.
+He’s a stud,” Voit said.
+“He’s in a groove right now.
+It’s a guy that you don’t want to take your eyes off when he’s hitting.”

-Xander Bogaerts went 4 for 4 with two home runs and a double for Boston.
+Xander Bogaerts went 4 for 4 with two homers, a double and three runs for Boston (3-7).
 Rafael Devers put the Red Sox ahead 7-6 with a titanic drive of his own to right-center in the seventh.

+Devers and Christian Vázquez each had an RBI single in a three-run third, when Boston took advantage of shaky defense by center fielder Aaron Hicks and left fielder Miguel Andújar, a converted third baseman who committed a costly error.

-Adam Ottavino (1-0) worked 1 1/3 scoreless innings as New York’s bullpen bailed out James Paxton, who was ineffective again in his second start of the season following back surgery.
+Adam Ottavino (1-0) worked 1 1/3 scoreless innings as New York’s bullpen and bats bailed out James Paxton, ineffective again in his second start of the season following February back surgery.

+The left-hander averaged a career-low 91.5 mph on the 34 fastballs he threw among 62 pitches.

 Zack Britton got three quick outs for his third save.